Gun lobby pushes back on Trump's gun plans after Florida shooting

 "I wish that background checks stopped criminals or stopped school shootings, but they don't," Massie told NBC.

-Trump has strongly endorsed the idea - backed by the NRA in the wake of the Newtown shooting - of arming trained teachers with guns.
+Trump has strongly endorsed the idea - backed by the NRA in the wake of the Newtown shooting - of arming trained teachers with guns, a suggestion that has been dismissed as untenable by many Democratic and Republican politicians.

-Loesch said the group believes individual schools should decide whether to arm teachers.
+Loesch said the NRA believes individual schools should decide whether to arm teachers.
 On Saturday, Trump said on Twitter the proposal would be left "up to states."

-Loesch said more emphasis should be placed on how the FBI and local police missed warning signs and tips about the shooter, calling it an "abdication of duty."
+Loesch sought to play down the emerging differences between the NRA and the White House.

-Broward County Sheriff Scott Israel has come under fire after a deputy at the school at the time of the shooting stayed outside.
-Several news reports said that three other deputies were slow to enter the building.
+The president's daughter, Ivanka Trump, said in an interview with NBC News during a visit to South Korea for the Winter Olympics' closing ceremony that her father's suggestion for arming teachers is "an idea that needs to be discussed."

-Israel said on CNN on Sunday that he had no plans to resign, and that the department would investigate all aspects of the shooting.
+But asked whether she, a mother of three children, would consider providing teachers with firearms, she said: "To be honest, I don't know.
+Obviously, there would have to be an incredibly high standard for who would be able to bear arms in our school."

-(Reporting by Roberta Rampton, Pete Schroeder and Yasmeen Abutaleb; Editing by Kieran Murray, Andrea Ricci and Daniel Wallis)
+(Reporting by Roberta Rampton, Pete Schroeder and Yasmeen Abutaleb, additional reporting by Patrick Rucker and Matt Spetalnick; Editing by Kieran Murray, Andrea Ricci and Daniel Wallis)